GaganCJ/socketstcp/README.md

 	<li><a href="https://www.linkedin.com/in/gaganjchandra-29011998/">Gagan C J</a></li>
 </ul>

-> ignore the team information
+> Ignore the team information